 The trustees have established the level of reserves that the charity should have.
 The charity commits to work with each project for 36 months.
-Trustees ensure there are sufficient funds for the entire project in advance of starting a partnership.
-The trustees consider that reserves should be between £15,000 and £20,000.

-The actual reserves at 31 October 2007 were £38,413.
-This is more than the target figure, mainly because of the large gift aid reclaim covering a period of 5.5 years.
+Trustees ensure there are sufficient projected funds (based on a prudent projection) for the entire project in advance of starting a partnership.
+The trustees consider that reserves should be an average of the last three years' expenditure.
+The actual reserves at 31 October 2008 were £46,914.
+This is more than the target figure, mainly because of the expenditure on projects being less than expected.
+However, given the current economic situation and that the charity may experience a downturn in giving, the trustees consider it prudent to hold the current level of reserves.